Churches Today Are Not Like They Used to Be

 Churches today are bringing in activities and events that would have been frown upon years ago.

-Last Christmas Eve, the pastors in several local churches told the people to come to church for a religious service until midnight.
+One New Year's Eve, the pastors in several local churches told the people to come to church for a religious service until midnight.
 Then the church was turned into a casino where churchgoers partied until the wee hours of the morning.
-They were even given play money to gamble with.
+They were given play money to gamble with.
 That was too much world brought into God's house.

 It is so sad that the some Sunday morning worship services look like the continuation of a Saturday night's party.
 God doesn't like syncretism.
 That is merging the worship of God with fleshly practices and spiritual idolatry.
 God wants us to worship Him in spirit and in truth, and to live a life of holiness in the church, according to 2 Corinthians 6:16-18.